Conductor Educator Clinician

 As a professional performer, noted for his outstanding technique and musicality, Jones was principal bassoon of the Minnesota Opera and Minnesota Ballet, and was first call associate with the Minnesota Orchestra and Saint Paul Chamber Orchestra for over 15 seasons.
 He has performed under such esteemed maestros as Stanislaw Skrowaczewski, Klaus Tennstedt, Antol Dorati, Charles Dutoit, Aaron Copland, Zubin Mehta, Neville Marriner, Edo deWaart, Daniel Barenboim, and Leonard Slatkin, to name a few.

-Since 1997, Dr. Jones has been Professor of Music, Director of Orchestral Studies and Conductor of Orchestras and Opera at the University of Iowa (Iowa City).
+Dr. Jones is Emeritus Professor of Music, Director of Orchestral Studies and Conductor of Orchestras and Opera at the University of Iowa (Iowa City).
 In 2008/9, the State of Iowa and the University of Iowa selected Dr. Jones for the Regents Award for Faculty Excellence.
 He was also appointed an Obermann Scholar and a Stanley International Fellow in 2008.
 In 2011, he received the designation of Collegiate Fellow in the College of Liberal Arts and Sciences.

-Dr. Jones is currently Music Director/Conductor of the Ottumwa Symphony Orchestra.
+Dr. Jones is Music Director/Conductor of the Ottumwa Symphony Orchestra.
 He has previously held the position of Music Director/Conductor of the Oshkosh Symphony Orchestra, Bloomington (MN) Symphony Orchestra.
 He holds the titles of Founder and Conductor Laureate of Greater Twin Cities' Youth Symphonies (MN) and Conductor Emeritus of the 3M Symphony.
-He is serving as National President of American String Teachers Associations (2018-2020).
+He served as National President of American String Teachers Associations (2018-2020).

 For his untiring work on behalf of music and arts education, he has been honored with the 2013 “Medal of Honor” presented by the Midwest International Band and Orchestra Clinic (Chicago).
 In addition, he has received the American String Teachers Associations Exceptional Leadership and Merit Award, the David W. Preuss Leadership Award, the Sigma Alpha Iota Musician of the Year Award, WCCO Radio "Good Neighbor Award" and the State of Minnesota Governors' Proclamation of “Dr. William LaRue Jones Week”.